 “Through our inclusive language and leadership we help change male-dominated culture at the root of #ChurchToo.”

-We can start by changing “you guys” to “you all,” still only two words like “you guys,” or if you’re from the South, as I am, you can simply say, “y’all.”
-Another inclusive choice is “you folks” or “you people,” or just “you.”
+We can start by changing “you guys” to “you all,” still only two words like “you guys,” or if you’re from the South, as I am, you may want to say, “y’all.”
+Another inclusive choice is simply “you,” which can be plural or singular.
 And we can begin including biblical female names for God, such as “Mother,” “Mother Eagle,” “Wisdom” (Hokmah in Hebrew and Sophia in the Greek language of the New Testament), “Midwife,” Ruah (“Spirit” in Hebrew).

 Eliminating “you guys” and other exclusive references that make males the human norm, and adding female names for God and female church leaders can make a big difference in the lives of children and adults, helping us all to truly believe that people of all genders have equal value in the divine image.
 Through our inclusive language and leadership we help change male-dominated culture at the root of #ChurchToo.